Takashiidobe/notes/src/interviews/design/design-youtube.md

 We have 37.5PB of bandwidth to transfer over the wire.

-The authors note CDN costs, $0.02 a GB, so our daily bill is $750k if we choose to serve our daily bill through CDNs.
+The authors note CDN costs, `$0.02 a GB`, so our daily bill is `$750k` if we choose to serve our daily bill through CDNs.

 ```
 >>> 5e6 * 5 * 1.5GB * 0.02$ -> GB * USD